Perfume shopping in London

 Phone +44 (0) 113 369 8040

 ‘The promised land for fine fragrances in London’ is how we think of Les Senteurs, which has been family-run since it opened in 1984.
-This new branch is airier and lighter than the Belgravia boutique (find that at 71 Elizabeth Street, SW1W 9PJ); we especially like the comfortable consultation area at the back of the store where you can browse at leisure or talk to one of the incredibly knowledgeable (we’d go so far as to say ‘obsessed’!) staff.
+This new branch is airier and lighter than the previous Belgravia boutique, and we especially like the comfortable consultation area at the back of the store where you can browse at leisure or talk to one of the incredibly knowledgeable (we’d go so far as to say ‘obsessed’!) staff.
 Downstairs, in the Scent Salon, LS hosts events with industry experts (think: Andy Tauer, Parfumerie Générale’s Pierre Guillaume, etc. – and indeed, we host our own How to Improve Your Sense of Smell sessions there, so be sure to check the calendar in advance of your perfume-shopping trip).
 A place for true olfactory adventures, LS has been the introductory stockist for a lengthy roll-call of fragrance names, with a range that today includes Frederic Malle Éditions de Parfums, Francis Kurkdjian, Galway-based Cloon Keen Atelier, Heeley, By Kilian, and all sorts of ‘newness’.

 2 Seymour Place, London W1H 7NA